Learning Latent Proxies for Controllable Single-Image Relighting¶

 - The backbone is fully fine-tuned on ScaLight to learn generalizable light transport priors.

-- The proxy branch is trained with few-shot PBR supervision, followed by DPO post-training for improved stability.
+- The Proxy branch undergoes few-shot training followed by DPO post-training for stability.

-- The final diffusion objective uses lighting-aware spatial weighting.
+- The final diffusion objective uses lighting-aware spatial weighting \(W\).

-- The ScaLight dataset is constructed with 300K+ controllable 3D objects and 1M+ rendered images with systematic variation in lighting direction, intensity, and color temperature, accompanied by complete camera–light metadata.
+- The ScaLight dataset is constructed: 300k+ controllable 3D objects, 1M+ rendered images with systematic variations in lighting direction, intensity, and temperature, including full camera-light metadata.

 Key Experimental Results¶